zeldabakhos/mixmate/README.md

 ## Features

 - CRUD operations for each database type
-- Well-structured code following separation of concerns
 - Dockerized environment for easy setup
-- Web interface to interact with each database
+- Web interface to interact with each database (React)

 ## Prerequisites